 Click here to see our Group’s policy documents.

-There is an Annual General Meeting each year to vote on the new Committee and accept the audited accounts (see AGM May 2021 for the papers relating to the May 2021 AGM).
+There is an Annual General Meeting each year to vote on the new Committee and accept the audited accounts The 2022 AGM will be held on 12th May 2022 click here to see details. (see AGM May 2021 for the papers relating to the May 2021 AGM).

 How can I get involved?
-First – become a member!
-Second – every member is urged to consider volunteering.
-You do not have to be a Committee member to help.
-The Committee needs a regular refresh of members to remain active and aligned with the overall membership but members can also assist with Coffee Mornings or become, or provide support to, an Interest Group Convenor or help with publicity and organising outings or delivering printed newsletters.
+Become a member!
+Every member is urged to consider volunteering.
+The Committee needs a regular refresh of members to remain active and aligned with the overall membership but members can also assist with events or become, or provide support to, an Interest Group Convenor or help with publicity and organising outings or delivering printed newsletters.
 If you could help in any way, please contact any member of the Committee.

 New technology – need help?

 Increasingly, and of course especially during the Coronavirus emergency, ‘new technology’ is important for social communication and information exchange.
-If you are unsure about using the internet, social media, smart phones or email, we have members who can assist with everything online.
-Click here to meet our IT Champions.
-If you have some expertise in this area please do join the champions group.
-An essential aspect of well-being these days is the awareness that there are disreputable people who would like to steal your money!
+If you are unsure about using the internet, social media, smart phones or email, we have members who may be able to assist.
+If you have some expertise in this area please do offer to assist!
+An essential aspect of well-being these days is being alert for disreputable people who would like to steal your money!
 To see some tips and advice, and share your own experience in a forum, please see our Scams page.

 One of the Committee members, Pam Young, takes the lead in welfare matters, such as helping members who have temporary or permanent disabilities to make the most of their membership.
 We are interested in widening the scope of our activities so that everyone in the local community who wishes to, can engage.
 All ideas welcome!